-This award will recognise a school initiative that involves students as community partners, working in collaboration with an external group to develop impact in the community.
+This award recognised a school initiative that involves students as community partners, working in collaboration with an external group to develop impact in the community.

 Digital technology in learning

-This award will recognise a school initiative that involves digital technology to support student learning in a way that includes the development of digital responsibility as part of the initiative.
+This award recognised a school initiative that involves digital technology to support student learning in a way that includes the development of digital responsibility as part of the initiative.

 Diversity, equity, inclusion and justice

-This award will recognise an initiative being implemented as part of a school’s strategic journey towards developing DEIJ (diversity, equity, inclusion and justice).
+This award recognised an initiative being implemented as part of a school’s strategic journey towards developing DEIJ (diversity, equity, inclusion and justice).

 Ethical values education

-This award will recognise how a school initiative is supporting students in their development of ethical values which encourage them to think and act as global citizens.
+This award recognised how a school initiative is supporting students in their development of ethical values which encourage them to think and act as global citizens.

-This award will recognise how a school initiative is preparing students with the skills and/or values to support their future pathways.
+This award recognised how a school initiative is preparing students with the skills and/or values to support their future pathways.

 Innovation and creativity in learning

-This award will recognise a school initiative that supports students in future thinking and creative innovation.
+This award recognised a school initiative that supports students in future thinking and creative innovation.

-This award will recognise a school initiative that supports safeguarding within a school community.
-This may include the prevention of radicalisation.
+This award recognised a school initiative that supports safeguarding within a school community.
+This included the prevention of radicalisation.

-This award will recognise an initiative that has been collectively spearheaded by a leadership team, senior leadership team or governing body.
+This award recognised an initiative that had been collectively spearheaded by a leadership team, senior leadership team or governing body.

-This award will recognise an initiative being implemented as part of a school’s sustainability ethos.
+This award recognised an initiative being implemented as part of a school’s sustainability ethos.

-This award will recognise a school initiative that supports the wellbeing of a school’s stakeholders, including the pastoral care of students.
+This award recognised a school initiative that supports the wellbeing of a school’s stakeholders, including the pastoral care of students.

 International school of the year

-This award is selected by the judges from one of the winners of the 10 individual categories.
+This award was selected by the judges from one of the winners of the 10 individual categories.

 Five photographs.
 Photographic evidence must be limited to five photographs only.
 Each photograph must be supported with an explanatory caption.